 In this post, we will be directly telling you about the top worst points about being a dentist.
-You might not like to hear the bitter truth, but its better to know the truth than being in a bubble.
+You might not like to hear the bitter truth, but it’s better to know the truth than to be in a bubble.

 Bubble tends to burst …